Delicate Steve

-Delicate Steve is the stage name of musician Steve Marion, an American multi-instrumentalist who leads the band of the same name.
+Steve Marion, known professionally as Delicate Steve, is an American multi-instrumentalist who leads the band by the same name.
 Delicate Steve's sound has been described as hand-crafted with elements of progressive rock, folksy twang, African rhythms, surf rock and 1970s pop.
-Marion has collaborated with a wide range of artists in a variety of styles and genres, performing live and recording in-studio with artists such as The Black Keys, Paul Simon, Amen Dunes, Mac DeMarco, Tame Impala, and others.
+Marion has collaborated with a wide range of artists in a variety of styles and genres, performing live and recording in-studio with artists such as The Black Keys, Paul Simon, Amen Dunes, Mac DeMarco, Tame Impala, Miley Cyrus, Martin Rev, Spike Jonze, and others.

 History

 A resident of Fredon Township, New Jersey, he graduated from Pope John XXIII Regional High School in 2005; Warner Brothers had signed his band to a recording deal while he was still in high school.

 After opening for Yeasayer at New York City's Governors Island in summer 2010 and a residency at Brooklyn club Union Pool, the band attracted media and record label attention.
 That year, Delicate Steve signed to Luaka Bop, who released the "Butterfly" single, backed with a cover of Fleetwood Mac's "Albatross" on the B-side.